gliu20/gliu20.github.io/programming/_posts/2020-01-04-what-i-learned-winning-stuyhacks-ix.md

 Then, present what your solution is.
 State explicitly how your app solves the problem and how its approach is unique in the way it solves the problem.
 Indicate to judges why your approach is better than others.
 The rest of the time you can demonstrate your app.

 Practice your pitch multiple times with your team.
-You should also use templates [from SlidesCarnival](https://www.slidescarnival.com) or [from SlidesGo](https://slidesgo.com/) instead of the default Google Slides themes since Google Slides themes are overused, and having the presentation look more professional doesn't hurt.
+You should also use templates [from SlidesCarnival](https://www.slidescarnival.com) or [from SlidesGo](https://slidesgo.com/) to help differentiate from teams that use default Google Slides themes.

 # Closing thoughts
-I should point out that while it's fun to win, don't make winning the sole purpose of going to hackathons and don't be discouraged if you don't end up coming home with prizes.
-Just make sure to have fun, meet with new people, and pay attention to what types of projects are winning in each hackathon and try learning more from them.
+I should point out that while it's fun to win, don't make winning the sole purpose of going to hackathons.
+Just make sure to have fun, meet new people, and do your best.
 Good luck!